AIRob/mesos-in-action-code-samples/chapter08/README.md

+# Chapter 08
-This directory contains examples from chapter 08: Managing Scheduled Tasks with Chronos.
+This directory contains examples from Chapter 08: Managing Scheduled Tasks with Chronos.

 ## Simple jobs